Negeri Sembilan FC: Names

-Crest and colours

 Crest

 Negeri Sembilan previously used the crest of the Negeri Sembilan Football Association (PBNS).
 After being privatised in 2020, Negeri Sembilan FC started using the new crest.
 The competition was won by Azral Ramlay.

 Rice Stalks: The main crest displays nine white rice stalks tied with red rope into one in the middle, symbolising the nine states in the old Negeri Sembilan: Jelai, Jelebu, Johol, Kelang (now part of Selangor), Naning (now part of Malacca), Rembau, Segamat-Pasir Besar, Sungei Ujong, and Ulu Pahang.
 Moreover, it is designed to resemble the crest on the state's coat of arms, which is the Changgai Puteri fronted by a sword and scabbard.

 Circle: The basic shape, which is a golden yellow circle in the royal color, symbolises the strong unity between the team, players, supporters, and the people of Negeri Sembilan under the auspices of D.Y.M.M.
 Yang Di-Pertuan Besar Negeri Sembilan Darul Khusus.

 Escutcheon: The escutcheon of the arms is depicted as an old French shield outlined in black.
 The three basic colours of Negeri Sembilan symbolise all the people, players, and supporters coming together to protect their team, along with the lyrics of the Negeri Sembilan song, "Musuhnya Habis Binasa" (English: "His enemies perished").